 - Keeping your dancer home if anyone in your immediate household is waiting for results of a COVID-19 test.
-If the results are negative please keep your dancer home for an additional seven days as an initial negative result could be false, and the onset of symptoms could appear during this time.
+If the results are negative, they may return to dance.

 - Keeping your dancer home for two weeks if they have a known exposure to COVID-19.

 - Deferring to your comfort level.
 Your dancer can take virtual classes until you are comfortable with them returning.
 (Returning to in-studio class will be dependent on current social-distancing policies which will determine the number of dancers we can have in the studio.)